A Physician’s Immigrant Journey to Canada

 This is a great challenge for internationally trained physicians, who are stressed mentally, physically, and financially as they attempt to meet the demands of the licensure examination process—which are disproportionate to the actual medical practice needs of a doctor in Canadian society.
 Canada’s lack of residency openings is another reason that some physicians pursue other options while trying their best to stay in touch with the profession.

-While still in Pakistan, I searched on the internet and communicated with new Canadians—Canadians who were once immigrants themselves—and learned of several health career options:
+While still in Pakistan, I searched on the internet and communicated with Canadians who were once immigrants themselves—and learned of several health career options:

 - Clinical research

 - Health counseling

 - Emergency medical personnel

 These careers may require internationally trained doctors to earn a diploma or certificate, or attend college or university.
 As I explored these alternatives, I realized that medical research had always fascinated me.
 I now saw my future immigrant situation as an opportunity to learn about research in depth and to use that acquired expertise as a step towards progress in this country.
 Therefore, I started looking for medical research training opportunities at various Canadian colleges and universities.

 Continuing Education and Certification